What Is Trauma-Informed Executive Coaching?

 Rebecca didn’t have an accountability issue.
 She had a dysregulated nervous system.

 Traditional executive coaching operates on a cognitive-behavioral model.
-It assumes that the prefrontal cortex — the logical, planning part of the brain — is always in charge.
+It assumes that the prefrontal cortex.
+The logical, planning part of the brain.
+Is always in charge.
 It assumes that if you just have the right strategy, you will execute it.

 But if you have a history of relational trauma, your prefrontal cortex is not always in charge.
 When you are triggered, your brainstem (the survival center) takes over.
 And you cannot logic your way out of a brainstem response.